Big Red Robe | Oolong Tea

 A hybrid of North and South Fujian teas, this roasted oolong is a blend of 5 cultivars.
 The sweet sesame oil and charred chocolate flavor sharpens into a charcoal-like, mineral mouthfeel.

 This tea was made by Mr. Tang Shuang Jiang and is a blend of teas from Jian Ou County (Jian Ou is next to Wuyi, a traditional rock oolong area) and Anxi County.
 Mr. Tang has a classmate in Jin Ou who makes Shui Xian, Mei Zan, Qi Lan, and Rou Gui teas.
 He took all four of these finished teas back to Anxi to blend with Ti Kwan Yin.
 He then roasted the leaves to create this traditional Big Red Robe flavor profile.

-Big Red Robe or “Da Hong Pao” is the signature tea of the Wuyi mountains in the Fujian province of China.
-This tea is also known as “Rock Tea” or “Rock Oolong” and it’s defining features are long, dark, twisted leaves that have been oxidized and baked at moderate levels.
+Big Red Robe or “Da Hong Pao” is the signature tea of the Wuyi Mountains in Fujian Province, China.
+This tea is also known as “Rock Tea” or “Rock Oolong”, which can become confusing.
+It’s defining features are long, dark, twisted leaves that have been partially oxidized (like black tea) and baked (sometimes referred to as “roasted”).
 The flavors range widely from toasty and spicy to citrus and sweet.
-Big Red Robe can be made from a variety of cultivars that grow in Fujian and is most often a blend of these plants, as determined by the tea maker to achieve their desired price and quality.

 3 grams | 8 oz water | 195°F | Steep 3 min.

 Number of Cups

 2 oz makes 19 cups, 4 oz makes 38 cups, 1 lb makes 151 cups